-Incorporating total capacity utilization permits a better mapping between model and data relative to the quarterly measure of utilization developed by Fernald (2014): it can accommodate non-constant returns to scale, profits, and fixed costs.
+5Using total capacity utilization permits a better mapping between model and data relative to the quarterly measure of utilization developed by Fernald (2014): it can accommodate non-constant returns to scale, profits, and fixed costs.
 This is appealing because goods market frictions and competitive search generally require decreasing returns to scale, and fixed costs are a realistic ingredient linking output and productivity.
 Reassuringly, the two series behave similarly.
 If one defines Fernald utilization as the difference in cyclical components of total factor productivity and its utilization-adjusted counterpart, then it comoves closely with total capacity utilization.

-The model includes several features to more accurately capture business cycle moments and the role of demand shocks.
-First, to separate the effects of goods market frictions on utilization from intensive margin adjustments, the model includes variable capital intensity with endogenous depreciation.
-We also include investment adjustment costs which makes the intensity of capital choice more important and also helps reduce investment volatility and generate hump-shaped impulse responses.
-Second, external habits and limited factor mobility improve the autocorrelation and persistence properties of the model and, importantly, allow technology shocks to generate positive comovement of labor hours.
-We nevertheless find that search-based demand shocks play a crucial role in the variance decomposition.
-Third, we incorporate fixed costs because they provide an alternative explanation of positive comovement between output and productivity, and also affect the relationship between intensity of capital use and total capacity utilization.
-Finally, the new stochastic processes-wagemarkup shocks and investment-specific shopping disutility-help the model simultaneously fit sectoral data on hours and utilization as well as the relative price of investment.
+utilization measures for durables and nondurables and map them into the data.
+Fourth, we incorporate fixed costs because they provide an alternative explanation of positive comovement between output and productivity, and also affect the relationship between intensity of capital use and total capacity utilization.
+Finally, the new stochastic processes, wage-markup shocks and investment-specific shopping disutility, help the model simultaneously fit sectoral data on hours and utilization as well as the relative price of investment.